idrisadetunmbi/TMDBMovies/README.md

 ## Deployment

 The app is not currently deployed to any app store.
-Deploying should be done based on the docs for the Android guides
+Deploying can be done based on the docs from the Android guides

 ## Built With